Maine OUI Stop Defense Attorney

 Many DUI charges result from simple traffic violations, such as speeding, drifting within the lane or across traffic or fog lines, swerving, driving erratically, or driving at night without using your headlights.
 Whether you were stopped because the officer suspected you were under the influence or for a routine traffic offense, you will face serious consequences if charged and convicted of a DUI, also known as DWI or OUI.
 If you were stopped without good reason, however, you may be able to fight the charges brought against you due to the violation of your rights.

 The officer must have a good reason for stopping you in order for the evidence of drunk driving to be lawful.
-For instance, if you were stopped at 3 a.m. because you were driving well under the speed limit and swerving across lanes, the officer would have reasonable articulable suspicion.
-On the other hand, if the driver pulled you over simply because you were on the road at 3 a.m., despite the fact that you were following all traffic laws, they would not have legal grounds to stop you and a good lawyer can get the case thrown out.
+For instance, if you were stopped at 3 a.m. because you were driving well under the speed limit and swerving across lanes, the officer would have a reasonable articulable suspicion.
+On the other hand, if the driver pulled you over simply because you were on the road at 3 a.m., despite the fact that you were following all traffic laws, they would not have legal grounds to stop you and a good DUI defense lawyer can get the case thrown out.